 - Stem valve repair parts

 The first step for bathtub faucet repair is to make sure you have the new parts that you need.
-You can fix most bathtub plumbing problems with the replacement parts available at hardware stores and home centers.
+You can do most bathtub repairs with replacement parts available at hardware stores and home centers.
 A plumbing parts distributor will carry a much larger selection and may be able to special-order hard-to-find items.
 There are thousands of different faucet replacement parts available to fix a leaky bathtub faucet, so bring your old parts to the store for a proper match to fix a leaky bathtub faucet.
 If your valve is highly corroded or the finish is wearing off, replace the entire faucet.
 Save money by doing simple plumbing repairs yourself.
-These plumbing fixes are completely DIY with basic tools and skills.

 Project step-by-step (6)

-If the handle won't come off, don't force it-it might break.
+If the handle won’t come off, don’t force it-it might break.
 Instead, remove it with a special handle puller.
 Turn the handle screw about halfway back into the stem.
-Position the handle puller's post against the screwhead and press the arms together behind the handle.
+Position the handle puller’s post against the screwhead and press the arms together behind the handle.
 Turn the post clockwise until the handle pops loose.
 Remove the handle screw and handle.
-Then pull off or unscrew the escutcheon plate.
+Then pull off or unscrew any tub faucet trim behind it.

 Once the handles off, unscrew the escutcheon and stem assembly (See Figure A below).
 The stem assembly controls the amount and temperature of the water dispensed through the tub spout or shower head.
 Remove it with a special bath socket wrench, which looks like a spark plug wrench on steroids.